mmaia/stock-quote-ticker/README.md

 # Stock Quote Generator

-This project generates a contant flow of messages that are produced to a kafka topic and simulate instrument ticks from the market.
+This project generates a conStant flow of messages that are produced to a kafka topic and simulate instrument ticks from the market.
 I've build this project to help me with my studies of kafka in the domain of Bank Securities.